 Why do cat bites get infected so easily?

-These punctures rapidly seal over, trapping bacteria from the cat's mouth under the skin of the victim, where they can readily multiply.
-A similar type of injury happens with cat scratches - the extremely sharp, curved nails penetrate deep into the skin, essentially injecting bacteria deep into the puncture wound.
-Depending on the location and depth of the wound, the bacteria can spread in the surrounding tissues causing a condition called cellulitis.
+These punctures quickly seal over, trapping bacteria from the cat's mouth under the skin of the bite victim, where they can easily multiply.
+Cat scratches cause a similar type of injury: the extremely sharp, curved nails penetrate deep into the skin, essentially injecting bacteria deep into the puncture wound.

 Are cat bites dangerous?